 Another part of the estate proceedings is determining whether the estate is required to file federal tax returns.
-Personal representatives will likely file an income tax return for the decedent for the tax year of his death and for each year during probate if the estate has more than $600 in income during the tax year.
+Personal representatives will likely file an income tax return for the decedent for the tax year of their death and for each year during probate if the estate has more than $600 in income during the tax year.
 Some probate estates also file an estate tax return for estate tax planning purposes or if the total taxable estate exceeds the applicable estate tax credit.

 Just because the law requires that a tax return be filed does not necessarily mean that tax is due.
 The personal representative must retain sufficient funds to pay any taxes due as the probate closes.
 The law permits the IRS, and in some situations, the State of Florida, to collect unpaid taxes from the personal representative’s personal assets.